MicrosoftDocs/windows-ai-docs/docs/train-model-custom-vision.md

 keywords: windows machine learning, custom vision ms.localizationpriority: medium
 ---
-# Train a model for Windows ML with Custom Vision
+# Train a model with Custom Vision for Windows ML

-In this tutorial, we'll demonstrate how to use Azure Custom Vision to train a model to use with Windows ML.
+In this tutorial, we'll demonstrate how to use [Azure Custom Vision](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/) to train a model to use with Windows ML.
 We'll create an application that detects which product appears in an image or video feed, and displays help information for the detected product.

 ## 1. Download the example